GuyTeichman/RNAlysis/docs/source/rnalysis_user_guide.rst

 Our attributes should be defined in a Reference Table csv file.
 You can read more about Reference Tables and their format in the section :ref:`reference-table-ref`.
 Once we have a Reference Table, we can perform enrichment analysis for those attributes using the function FeatureSet.enrich_randomization.
-If our Reference Table is set to be the default Reference Table (as explained in :ref:`reference-table-ref`) we do not need to specify it when calling enrich_randomization.
-Otherwise, we need to specify our Reference Table's path.
+If your Reference Tables are set to be the default Reference Tables (as explained in :ref:`reference-table-ref`) you do not need to specify them when calling enrich_randomization.
+Otherwise, you need to specify your Reference Tables' path.
-The names of the attributes we want to calculate enrichment for can be specified as a list of names (for example, ['attribute1', 'attribute2']).
+The names of the attributes you want to calculate enrichment for can be specified as a list of names (for example, ['attribute1', 'attribute2']).

 Next, we need to determine the set of genes to be used as background.
 Enrichment analysis is usually performed on protein-coding genes.
 Therefore, by default, enrich_randomization uses all of the protein-coding genes that appear in the Reference Table as a background set.
 There are two methods of changing the default background set: